Heriot-Watt University: Scottish Borders

-Heriot-Watt's Scottish Borders Campus in Galashiels is home to the university's School of Textile and Design.
+Heriot-Watt's Scottish Borders Campus in Galashiels is home to the university's School of Textiles and Design.
 The school began life in 1883 when the Galashiels Manufacturer's Corporation began running classes in practical courses for its workers.
 The institution gradually grew both in terms of student numbers and the number of courses it offered, and it ultimately became known as the Scottish College of Textiles in 1968.
 In 1998 the college merged with Heriot-Watt, leading to the creation of the School of Textiles and Design in its modern form.

 The school is one of the few fashion schools in the world which offers a menswear course at bachelor's degree level, and the only school in Scotland to offer a fashion communication course.
 It was ranked 11th place in the UK for art and design in the 2013 Complete University Guide, produced a winner and five other finalists for the Scottish Fashion Awards Graduate of the Year in June 2012.

 While the Scottish Borders Campus shares some facilities and administrative functions with Edinburgh, it is largely self-contained.
 As well as its own library, accommodation and catering facilities, it has its own branch of the Student Union which runs events on the site and is home to a collection of textile records and artefacts.
-A new £12m student village opened at the Campus in September 2012.
+A new £12M student village opened at the Campus in September 2012.

 The entire campus is shared with Borders College, whose students make up the majority of those who study at the site.

 Marillion's 1985 song Kayleigh was inspired by an SCT student, and refers to the snow and college halls of Galashiels.

 Dubai

-Heriot-Watt' s Dubai Campus opened in 2005.
+Heriot-Watt's Dubai campus opened in 2005.
 It was the first British university to set up in Dubai International Academic City.

-Offering a range of undergraduate and postgraduate courses similar to those found in Scotland, the Campus facilitates student exchanges between Britain and the Emirates.
-It has facilities including a library, catering, computer access and shops.
-An expanded campus opened in the city in November 2011, allowing double the number of students to study for a Heriot-Watt degree in the city.
+Offering a range of undergraduate and postgraduate courses similar to those found in Scotland, the campus facilitates student exchanges between Britain and the Gulf Emirates.
+It has facilities including a library, computer laboratory, cafes and restaurants.
+An expanded campus opened in the city on 3 November 2011, allowing double the number of students to study for a Heriot-Watt degree in the city.

 In April 2019, Heriot-Watt's Dubai campus was crowned 'Best University' in the Middle East at the first ever Forbes Middle East Higher Education Awards.

 The campus received a five-star rating for three consecutive years in 2019, 2020 and 2021 from the Knowledge and Human Development Authority (KHDA), the supreme educational quality assurance and regulatory authority of the Government of Dubai.

+In 2021, the university relocated its Dubai campus to Dubai Knowledge Park.
+The new campus was officially opened by King Charles III on 30 November 2023, accompanied by Scotland’s First Minister, Humza Yousaf.